-Broad Beans & Black Pudding on Toast
+Broad Beans and Black Pudding on Toast

 This is a simple lunch or quick supper dish of deliciousness, or a pretty starter for a communal supper.
 Search out excellent black pudding (very good value for the nutritional punch) and the freshest, tastiest broad beans you can find.